-- 16. Click again to place a new set of segments along the long edge of the box. - 17.
-Change the Pinch and Slide values (Pinch brings the lines closer to one another and Slide moves them in the X-direction) to create a rectangle towards the back of the armchair, as shown in Figure 3-54.
-You can drag their slider arrows in either direction till you get the required results.
+- 15. Click to place a new set of segments along the long edge of the box. - 16.
+Using the spinner arrows to change the Pinch and Slide values (Pinch brings the lines closer to one another and Slide moves both of them in the X-direction) to create a rectangle towards the back of the armchair, as shown in Figure 3-56.
+You can drag their slider arrows in either direction viewing the changes dynamically.
 The values of Pinch and Slide are around -30 and -180 respectively.
-Press <Enter> each time you enter a new value to see how it affects the lines.
-Click
+Press <Enter> each time if you enter a new value in the edit box, to see how it affects the lines.
+Click (OK).

-18. In the Polygon Modeling panel, click (Polygon), or press <4> to change the sub-object selection level from Edge to Polygon.
+17. In the Polygon Modeling panel, click (Polygon), or press <4> to change the sub-object selection level from Edge to Polygon.
 In the Perspective viewport, right-click and select Select.
-Hold down <Ctrl> and select the two polygons, as shown in Figure 3-55.
+Hold down <Ctrl> and select the two polygons along the shorter side of the box, as shown in Figure 3-57.

-19. In the Modeling Ribbon, in the Polygons panel, press and hold <Shift> and click (Extrude) to access the Extrude Polygons heads-up display.
-Set Height to 0'2" and click , as shown in Figure 3-56.
+18. In the Modeling Ribbon, in the Polygons panel, press and hold <Shift> and click (Extrude) to open the Extrude Polygons heads-up display.
+Set Height to 0'2" and click as shown in Figure 3-58.
+Click again to exit the heads-up display if you did not press <Enter> after entering the Height.